sksullivan/Impossible-Worlds/README.md

 Day 4 Notes:

 The projected text illusion works well using Blender's extremely convenient UV unwrapping method, "Project from view" and a flat image of text.
 Will look very good in practice.

+Not a terribly productive day, unfortunately, do to some unforseen obligations.
+I did manage to do a good proof of concept for the project text on a complex surface that can only be read legibly form one direction which was not only easy to pull off with UV unwrapping, but looked surprisingly good.

+Spent some time making minor modifications to the atrium model.
+Tested lighting, simple particle generators and adding a skybox.
+Struggled several times with unity not transfering project files from one PC to another without mangiling everything.
+Makes me a little nervous.